 In theory, each of these doors or functions could have five software vendors behind it (25 total), all of which would work “seamlessly” with each other.
 But this is where theory and practice begin to diverge.
 And that’s where the reality of a truly integrated technology world for financial advisors comes in, defined as follows:

 Hundreds of platforms exist in financial advisory services: just look at Michael Kitces' financial AdvisorTech Solutions Map from this year to see how fragmented the industry is.
-Bringing together the best-of-the-best software into one deeply integrated SaaS WealthTech platform that unifies applications, platforms, and capabilities, offers several key advantages
+Bringing together the best-of-the-best software into one deeply integrated SaaS WealthTech platform that unifies applications, platforms, and capabilities, offers several key advantages for advisors.

 Although many broker-dealers still aren’t doing this, passing data between applications is only the price of admission these days.
 For example, if you’re looking at a page showing any given household’s holdings, you should be able to sell from there, journal positions from there, or even change how dividends or capital gains are coded on a position, account, or household from there.